Challenge coin: U.S. presidents

-Challenge coins issued by presidents date back to the late 1990s.
-Separately, the White House Communication Agency (WHCA) has issued challenge coins for foreign heads and military during Presidential visits.
+Challenge coins issued by US presidents date back to the late 1990s.
+Separately, the White House Communication Agency (WHCA) has issued challenge coins for foreign heads and military during presidential visits.
 In May 2018, controversy arose when WHCA released a coin featuring President Donald Trump and North Korean head Kim Jong-un ahead of peace talks scheduled for June 2018 in Singapore.

 President Bill Clinton displayed several racks of challenge coins, which had been given to him by U.S. service members, on the credenza behind his Oval Office desks.
 These coins are currently on display at the Clinton Library.
 The challenge coins appear in the background of his official portrait, now hanging in the White House.

 President George W. Bush received a challenge coin from a Marine combat patrol unit during his short but unexpected visit to Al Asad Airbase in Anbar province, Iraq, 3 September 2007.

 President Barack Obama, in addition to handing challenge coins to U.S. service members, would leave coins on the memorial graves of dead soldiers.

 President Donald Trump's coin broke with tradition, omitting the presidential seal, the motto "E pluribus unum" and the thirteen arrows representing the thirteen original states.
 His campaign slogan "Make America Great Again" appears on both sides.
 It features a banner at the bottom, which also serves as a base allowing the coin to stand upright.

 President Joe Biden's coin depicts his home state of Delaware and "261st" for the 261st Theater Tactical Signal Brigade of the Delaware Army National Guard, his late son Beau Biden's unit.